RTEMS/rtems-docs/c_user/semaphore_manager.rst

 holding the semaphore blocks, the priority of the task holding the semaphore is increased to that of the blocking task.
-When the task holding the task completely releases the binary semaphore (i.e. not for a nested release), the holder’s priority is restored to the value it had before any higher priority was inherited.
+When the task holding the task completely releases the binary semaphore (i.e. not for a nested release), the holder's priority is restored to the value it had before any higher priority was inherited.